 Through the SBA Microloan program, your business may qualify for up to $50,000 with maximum repayment terms of six years.
 Interest rates are negotiable, but are typically 7.75% or 8.5% above intermediary cost of funds.

 Like the 7(a) program, microloans are made through non-profit lending organizations licensed by the SBA.
-Unlike SBA 7(a) loans, SBA Microloans can only be used for certain business needs, including:
+SBA Microloans can only be used for nearly any business need, including:

 - Inventory and supplies

 - Working capital